ibm-cloud-docs/containers/vpc_lbaas.md

 VPC NLBs provide several advantages, such as providing higher throughput and better performance by utilizing direct server return (DSR).
 With DSR, the worker node can send app response packets directly to the client IP address and skip the VPC NLB, decreasing the amount of traffic that the VPC NLB must handle.
 Additionally, the VPC NLB supports source IP address preservation on all client requests by default.

+* Standard VPC NLB names have a format `kube-<cluster_ID>-<kubernetes_lb_service_UID>`.
+To see your cluster ID, run `ibmcloud ks cluster get --cluster <cluster_name>`.
+To see the Kubernetes `LoadBalancer` service UID, run `kubectl get svc myloadbalancer -o yaml` and look for the **metadata.uid** field in the output.
+The hyphens (-) are removed from the Kubernetes `LoadBalancer` service UID in the VPC NLB name.

+* Persistent VPC NLB names have a format `kube-<cluster_ID>-<kubernetes_lb_service_UID>`.
+To see your cluster ID, run `ibmcloud ks cluster get --cluster <cluster_name>`.
+To see the Kubernetes `LoadBalancer` service UID, run `kubectl get svc myloadbalancer -o yaml` and look for the **metadata.uid** field in the output.
+The hyphens (-) are removed from the Kubernetes `LoadBalancer` service UID in the VPC NLB name.

-When you create a Kubernetes `LoadBalancer` service for an app in your cluster and include the `service.kubernetes.io/ibm-load-balancer-cloud-provider-enable-features: "nlb"` annotation, a VPC NLB is created in your VPC outside of your cluster.
+* When you create a Kubernetes `LoadBalancer` service for an app in your cluster and include the `service.kubernetes.io/ibm-load-balancer-cloud-provider-enable-features: "nlb"` annotation, a VPC NLB is created in your VPC outside of your cluster.
 The VPC NLB routes requests for your app through the private NodePorts that are automatically opened on your worker nodes.

 * If you create a **public** Kubernetes `LoadBalancer` service, you can access your app from the internet through the external, public IP address that is assigned by the VPC NLB to the Kubernetes `LoadBalancer` service.
 Even though your worker nodes are connected to only a private VPC subnet, the VPC NLB can receive and route public requests to the service that exposes your app.
 Note that no public gateway is required on your VPC subnet to allow public requests to your VPC NLB.
 However, if your app must access a public URL, you must attach public gateways to the VPC subnets that your worker nodes are connected to.

 * If you create a **private** Kubernetes `LoadBalancer` service, your app is accessible only to systems that are connected to your private subnets within the same region and VPC.
 If you are connected to your private VPC network, you can access your app through the external, private IP address that is assigned by the VPC NLB to the Kubernetes `LoadBalancer` service.

 The following diagram illustrates how a user accesses an app from the internet through the VPC NLB.